How Do Hoodoo Reconcile Their Spirit Work With Worshipping The Jealous Biblical God?

 Coming from the Folk Catholic stance, we believe in the two types of "servitus" St. Augustine of Hippo distinguished during his time and later detailed more explicitly by St. Thomas Aquinas:

 The first is called "Latria," the highest form of worship and adoration; this is given to God alone.
 Worship or latria is a kind of 'service' rendered to the Supreme Being, encompassing the attitude of veneration and love toward God and the activities, spiritual works, and rituals in which the homage finds expression.
-The fabric of worship for us is woven of many strands.
-In our tradition and practice, we follow; these may be summarized as acts of cleansing and purification; sacrifices and offerings, charity works; the observance or celebration of festivals and feasts and other appointed times; and meditation or prayer understood in its broadest sense.
+For us, the fabric of worship is woven of many strands.
+In our tradition and practice, we follow; these may be summarized as acts of cleansing and purification, sacrifices and offerings, charity works, the observance or celebration of festivals and feasts and other appointed times, and meditation or prayer understood in its broadest sense.

-Invoking the aid of Catholic miracle worker, St. Martin Caballero and Budai or Hotei, the Laughing Buddha in a Money Drawing Spell.
+Invoking the aid of Catholic miracle workers, St. Martin Caballero, and Budai or Hotei, the Laughing Buddha in a Money Drawing Spell.

-Now to answer the question if one can work with a deity or a spirit without worshipping them, it depends on who you will work with.
-But since most of them, being otherworldly kings, princes, and judges, of course, they require and seek the worship of men.
-However, in our tradition and my personal experience, some deities are acceptable to work with, and don't demand people to worship them.
+To answer the question if one can work with a deity or a spirit without worshipping them, it depends on who you will work with.
+But since most of them are otherworldly kings, princes, and judges, they require and seek the veneration of men.
+However, in our tradition and my personal experience, some deities are acceptable to work with, and many don't demand people to worship them.

 Upper altar at Missionary Independent Spiritual Church.
 (Photo courtesy of catherine yronwode, Lucky Mojo Curio Co.)

-We have seen Hoodoo practitioners who work with and pay homage to Papa Legba or Eleggua; Hotei, Budai, or Pu-Tai or best known as the Laughing Buddha; Ganesha and other deities and spirits from different cultures.
+We have seen Hoodoo practitioners who work with and pay homage to Papa Legba or Eleggua; Hotei, Budai, or Pu-Tai, best known as the Laughing Buddha; Ganesha and other deities and spirits from different cultures.
 In my case, I venerate and work with many spirits from other cultures, from Judeo-Christian to Oriental to African to the Caribbean and even Goetic.
-I don't worship these entities, but I do venerate and/or work with them.
+I don't worship these entities but venerate and/or work with them.

 This second type of servitus is called "Dulia."
-We call this veneration, which is given to the Catholic saints and other non-Christian deities and spirits.
+We call this veneration given to the Catholic saints and other non-Christian deities and spirits.

 Worshipping for Folk Catholics means complete obedience and observance to God's statutes.
-But if one just chooses to 'venerate and work with other spirits and deities, we are not required to obey all their decrees and statutes like their devotees do.
+But if one just chooses to 'venerate and work with other spirits and deities, we are not required to obey their religious decrees and statutes conservatively and orthodoxly like their initiated devotees do.

 But this does not mean one should blatantly ignore or completely disregard the deities' culture and tradition he is venerating.
-Because gods and spirits do still prefer certain types of offerings, sacrifices, or worship.
-Yes, 'worship' is a personal thing, but it is also cultural and traditional.
-Every culture and tradition has its own system of worship and beliefs.
-Your actions and materials in worshiping should comply with the deities' cultural and traditional standards.
+Because gods and spirits still prefer specific offerings, sacrifices, or veneration.
+Yes, 'veneration' is personal but also cultural and traditional.
+Every culture and tradition has its own system of veneration and beliefs.
+Your actions and materials in venerating should comply with the deities' cultural and traditional standards.

 Some conjure men and practitioners, though, who are not Catholics but consider or identify themselves as Christians yet work with other deities and spirits uphold the African religious belief that the distant and unfathomable Supreme Creator is unconcerned with the affairs of humanity, as such, they must invoke the power and assistance of lesser spirits such as deities from other cultures, spirit guides, ancestral spirits, folk saints and even Catholic Church saints for intercession.
 I know many Protestant Christian Hoodoo practitioners working with St. Expedite and St. Cyprian of Antioch, with deities such as Shiva and Mercury, with intermediaries spirits such as Baron Samedi and Mami Wata, and with folk saints such as Santa Muerte and San Simon.